ssebs/ssebs-www/content/blog/guac-and-load-update-2.md

 The problem was the transition from one game mode to the next, how would I turn a cooking sim into a zombie game?

-This is where the motivation of making the game was starting to get lost, and I had to stick with being diciplined to make it to release.
+This is where the motivation of making the game was starting to get lost, and I had to stick with being disciplined to make it to release.

 I ended up making a day cycle, and on the 3rd day there would be a Z-Coli outbreak if you didn't wash your hands.
 It's okay, but good enough.